-APPENDIX 6 - OBSTACLE NR 3 - TRIP WIRE
+OBSTACLE NR 3 - TRIP WIRE

-5 elastic wires, coloured or marked to make them very visible and placed at an interval of 2.0 m Height above ground 0.55 m Diameter of wire minimum 7 mm Wires in one lane must be fixed independently from wires in other lane (in case of multiple lanes).
+5 elastic wires, colored or marked to make them very visible and placed at an interval of Height above ground minimum 7 mm

+Diameter of wire

+Wires in one lane must be fixed independently from wires in other lane (in case of multiple lanes).
 Material with limited elasticity will be used.
 Maximum elasticity shall be 50 cm in running direction.
 For safety reasons the wires must be absolutely securely fixed (e.g. snap hook).